rust-lang/rfcs/text/0000-let-expression.md

 * If foo matches Some(x), we fill `x` based of foo, `(let Some(x) = foo)` will be evaluated to true, and short circuit the `||` so go to next line.
 * Otherwise we will go to next operand, assign default to x, evaluate `(let x = default)` to true and go to next line.

-Why their PBs should be equal?
+Why their bindings should be equal?
 Because from knowing that the expression is true, we know one side of the `||` is true, but we don't know which side is true.
-If their PBs is equal (name-vise and type-vise) we can sure that they can be filled in run-time, either from first operand or second operand.
+If their bindings is equal (name-vise and type-vise) we can sure that they can be filled in run-time, either from first operand or second operand.
 So they must be equal.

 This limit isn't new.
 We already have it in `|` pattern bindings.
 Today, `let (Some(y) | None) = x;` doesn't compile